yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/security/enable-encryption-in-transit.md

 **Step 1:** Obtain the keys and the custom CA-signed certificates for each of the on-premise nodes for which you are configuring node-to-node TLS.
 In addition, obtain the keys and the custom signed certificates for client access for configuring client-to-node TLS.

-**Step 2**: Copy the custom CA root certificate, node certificate, and node key to the respective on-premise nodes file system.
+**Step 2**: Copy the custom CA root certificate, node certificate, and node key to the respective on-premise nodes' file system.

 If you are enabling client-to-node TLS, make sure to copy the client certificate and client key to each of the nodes.